 A: People get diarrhea for a variety of reasons, such as gastrointestinal tract (GI) infections, digestive disorders, medications and certain foods and beverages.1,2,3,4 However, there are other causes of diarrhea that should be considered.

-On the other hand, green-colored stools could happen after a person has consumed green-, blue- or purple-colored foods, iron-rich foods and supplements or green, yellow or blue artificial colorings.
-For some cases, however, this could indicate the presence of bacteria in the body.7,8
+A: Green-colored stools can happen after a person has consumed leafy green vegetables,7 iron-rich foods and supplements, or green food coloring.8 For some cases, however, this could indicate the presence of bacteria or parasites in the body.9

-Q: Can dehydration cause diarrhea?
-What if you drink too much water?
+Q: Can diarrhea occur if you drink too much water?

-Meanwhile, drinking too much water can prompt diarrhea and other symptoms like nausea and vomiting, as excessive water intake can prevent the kidneys from eliminating the excess liquid.
-This causes water to accumulate in the body and produce diarrhea symptoms.12
+A: Drinking too much water can prompt diarrhea and other symptoms like nausea and vomiting, as excessive water intake can prevent the kidneys from eliminating the excess liquid.
+This causes water to accumulate in the body and produce diarrhea symptoms.13

 Q: Can probiotics cause diarrhea?

 A: A breastfed baby can have diarrhea due to viral and bacterial infections, elements in the mother’s diet that can cause allergies and sensitivities, laxative use, traveling or weaning.
 However breastfed babies have a lower diarrhea risk than formula-fed babies because the antibodies in breastmilk can combat common childhood illnesses.15

 Q: Can a urinary tract infection (UTI) lead to diarrhea?

 A: No, since it’s the other way around.
 UTI-causing fecal bacteria may enter your body when you have diarrhea or through poor bathroom hygiene, catheter use, swimming in unsanitary water or anal sex.
 After the bacteria travels from the anus to your urethra where they’ll multiply, they will move upward toward the bladder and kidneys, and eventually cause an infection.16